History of FC Dinamo București: Troubled times

-Takeover deal with the foreign investors

 On 13 August 2020, the club was purchased by Benel International SA, a Spanish company represented by Pablo Cortacero.
 The new owners promised to bring back Dinamo Bucharest to the European cups.
 Dinamo transferred several contract-free players with impressive resumes and big salaries.
 Cosmin Contra came as head coach and footballers like Borja Valle, Aleix Garcia, and Juan Camara arrived with salaries of up to 33,000 euros per month.
 But Dinamo had a poor start of the season and the new owner, Pablo Cortacero, did not transfer any money to the players for several months.
 Almost all the foreign players submitted their memoirs so that they could leave free.
 Some parted ways amicably, and others complained at FIFA to recover their salaries.
-Dinamo was left with huge debts, of approximately 7 million euros, and at the beginning of the 2021-2022 season the club went againt into insolvency.
+Dinamo was left with huge debts, of approximately 7 million euros, and at the beginning of the 2021–2022 season the club went into insolvency again.

-Relegation to Liga II
+Relegation and promotion

-The 2021-22 season ended with a relegation to Liga II.
+The 2021–22 season ended with a relegation to Liga II.
 Dinamo ended 14th the regular season and the play-out, then played the promotion/relegation play-off against Universitatea Cluj, third place in Liga II.
-U.Cluj won the first match, 2-0 at Cluj Arena.
+Universitatea Cluj won the first match, 2–0 at Cluj Arena.
 The second leg, at Dinamo stadium, ended 1-1.
 Thus, Dinamo Bucharest relegated for the first time in its history.

+In March 2022, the businessman Dorin Șerdean became the majority shareholder of Dinamo after an agreement to take over the club from Pablo Cortacero.
+In February 2023, Şerdean accepted the offer received from the Red&White company to sell the club.
+The owners of Red&White are Andrei Nicolescu, who owns 60% of the company, and Eugen Voicu, who owns 40%.
+The administrator of Red&White is Dorin Iacob, the father of Vlad Iacob, the special administrator of Dinamo.

+Ovidiu Burcă was named head coach on 21 July 2022.
+With a completely changed squad, Burcă didn't have the best start, with two wins and five losses in the first seven games.
+From then, until the end of the regular season, Dinamo suffered only one loss and reached the play-off.
+After another four wins and only three losses in the ten play-off games, Dinamo finished fourth and made it to the Liga I promotion/relegation play-off.

+On 29 May, Dinamo defeated FC Arges Pitesti with a whopping 6–1 in the first play-off leg.
+Then, Dinamo tasted defeat in the 2nd leg with a 4–2, a record breaking play-off with loads of goals, 8–5 in aggregate, which took Dinamo back to the Superliga after just one year of staying in the Liga II.